emmercm/www/src/blog/_if-it-doesnt-page-me.md

 ## Matters of little import

 What do I think is frequently a waste of my concentration?
-Anything
+Anything that isn't actionable the gross majority of the time.

 - **High CPU, low available memory, OOMs/restarts, high I/O.**

   So what if my service or DB has high CPU or is using a lot of memory if it's still within its availability and latency SLOs?
-I don't want to be paged for a situation that had minimal customer impact and possibly autorecovered before I even had a chance to look at it.
+I don't want to be paged for a situation that has minimal customer impact and possibly autorecovered before I even had a chance to look at it.

 - **Request validation failures.**